jcoreio/pack-lambda/README.md

    * The S3 key to upload to.
 Defaults to `lambda/node/${packageName}/${filename}` */
   Key?: string
+  /**
+   * If true, compute hash and append the hash to the filename; check if the S3 key
+   * already exists, and if so, skip upload.
+   */
+  useHash?: boolean
 }): Promise<{
   /**
    * The files that were packed (relative to packageDir)